Anurag-Varma/SBU_Open_Course_Checker/README.md

 2) Login into solar with your details and authenticate in duo to keep it active for few days.
 3) Login into WhatsApp Web in chrome browser.
 4) Create an environment(I prefer with Anaconda) and install jupyter notebook if not present.
+5) Download the jupyter notebook file from this repo and follow the below steps:
-5) Install the below libraries (Present in Cell 1 of notebook)
+6) Install the below libraries (Present in Cell 1 of notebook)
 ```
 # Install these libraries
 !pip install selenium